-A merchant cash advance is a form of financing that lets you borrow against future sales.
-It’s a viable alternative to a loan for business owners experiencing temporary cash flow issues.
+Contrary to popular belief, an MCA is not a loan.
+Instead, it is a form of financing that lets you borrow against future sales and serves as a viable alternative to a loan for business owners experiencing temporary cash flow issues.

 How Merchant Cash Advances Work

-- Option 2 – The lender will initiate daily or weekly payments from your bank account.
-Payments can be made through ACH (Automated Clearing House) for a set amount, per the financing agreement you sign at the time of approval.
+- Option 2: The lender will initiate daily or weekly payments from your bank account.
+Payments can be made through ACH (Automated Clearing House) for a set amount per the financing agreement you sign at the time of approval.

 Merchant cash advance providers also charge a factor fee.
 The factor rate, usually between 1.0 and 1.8, is determined by the level of risk your business poses to the lender and the repayment period.
 To illustrate, if you’re approved for $15,000 with a factoring rate of 1.6, you’ll pay $9,000 in fees.
 But if your company’s credit health is exceptional and you receive a rate of 1.2, the total fees paid will drop down to $3,000.